St. John's Church (Brownwood, Texas)

-St. John's Church is a historic church at 700 Main Avenue in Brownwood, Texas.
-It is part of the Episcopal Diocese of Fort Worth in the Anglican Church in North America.
+St. John's Church is a historic church at 700 Main Street in Brownwood, Texas.
+It is a congregation of the Episcopal Diocese of Fort Worth.

-It was built in 1892 and added to the National Register of Historic Places in 1979 under the name St. John's Episcopal Church.
+The cornerstone was laid in 1892, and the building contractors were Tom Lovell and William Hood.
+The church was constructed from locally quarried sandstone, and its interior was completed in stages as funds became available.
+It was added to the National Register of Historic Places in 1979 under the name St. John's Episcopal Church.